siddpatny/rl-trading-bot-open-baselines/README.md

 The current action defines the weights of the portfolio.
 The sample from the action is clipped between 0,1 and normalized such that the sum of all the weights = 1.
 This ensures that the portfolio is completely utilized with a distribution of securities.
 (Only longs) </br>
 The reward for the action is log rate of return with the new weights of the portfolio normalized by the progress for a delayed reward.

+## RabbitMQ
+1) Get L1 data from RabbitMQ for selected list of securities
+2) Generate porfolio from model prediction for new observation
+3) Create orders, perfrom trades and update inventory based on the difference in the old and new inventory after successful trades.
+4) Calcualte portfolio value and PNL

 ## To Fix RLLib
 RLLib [[7]](#7) is another scalable reinforcement library that I want to use for 2 main purposes:
 1) Hyper-parameter tuning [[3]](#3) for the model.
 An example can be seen in [[4]](#4)